Quick answer

 Penalties for Non-Compliance

 Violations can result in fines ranging from $100 to $500 per infraction.
-Repeat violations can lead to permit revocation.
-Tattooing a minor is a Class 1 misdemeanor in Virginia, punishable by up to 12 months in jail and a $2,500 fine.
-The state doesn’t play around with this.
+Repeat violations can lead to license revocation.
+Tattooing a minor without a parent or guardian present is a Class 1 misdemeanor in Virginia, punishable by up to 12 months in jail and a $2,500 fine.
+The state doesn’t play around with this — and the lawsuits a noncompliant shop can face go well beyond regulatory fines.

 Tattoo Studio Fees and Costs in Virginia